MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 # Conclusion and alternatives

 An alternative could be waiting for `TRANSFORM USING` which has a much broader scope and could cover this particular scenario.
 In the meantime, having a smaller scoped custom order by could be useful for interested users.

-# Unresolved questions
-- In case the order by value of two entries are same, should it chose one of them deterministically?
-For eg, say we already have (key1, value1, ts=100) and have incoming (key1, value2, ts=100).
-Should we override `value1` with `value2` or not?

 # Future work